seadclub/.github/profile/README.md

 2. **Wait for our response**: After submitting your application, our club will get in touch with you soon!

-## Let's Build the Future Together!
+## Let's become greater/smarter daily!

 Connect with fellow students who share your passion for software development.
 Build meaningful relationships, exchange ideas, and collaborate on exciting projects.
 Our community is not just a club; it's a place to find friends and grow your skills together.